 Rating: 3 / 4

-Perhaps the fact that I’m a father has something to do with it, but I felt particularly gripped by Prisoners, a suspense drama that essentially asks the question: How far would you go for your children?
+Perhaps the fact that I’m a father has something to do with it, but I felt particularly gripped by Prisoners, a thriller that essentially asks the question: How far would you go for your children?
 In the case of Keller Dover (Hugh Jackman), very, very far.
 After his young daughter and her best friend are kidnapped on Thanksgiving, Keller becomes convinced that a mentally challenged neighbor (Paul Dano) is the culprit, even when the detective assigned to the case (Jake Gyllenhal, miscast) cites insufficient evidence.
 Keller pretty much goes bonkers, abducts the suspect, and tortures him – gruesomely – to find the location of the girls.
 You can already tell this is not a feel-good movie.

 Carlos I. Cuevas